The 2016 DDI-A Application is now available.

-If you think your tech transfer office will want to negotiate the patent policy, you must send the patent policy to them immediately and have them contact CTF to negotiate the terms immediately, certainly no later than April 14.
+If you think your tech transfer office will want to negotiate the patent policy, you must send the patent policy to them immediately and have them contact CTF to negotiate the terms immediately.

 Can I still apply for a DDI even if I don't share tools in the CTF Discovery toolbox?

 Yes.
 However, we strongly encourage you to share tools, techniques, protocols and collaborate in order to advance the field.